IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 Impairments

 Impairment losses and impairment reversals in each segment are described below.
-For information on significant estimates and judgements made in relation to impairments see Impairment of property, plant and equipment, intangibles and goodwill within Note 1.
-See also Note 11, and Note 14 for further information on impairments by asset category.
+For information on significant estimates and judgements made in relation to impairments see Impairment of property, plant and equipment, intangibles, goodwill and equity-accounted entities within Note 1.
+See also Note 12, and Note 15 for further information on impairments by asset category.

 gas & low carbon energy